 Studying the Certificate II in Applied Fashion Design and Technology at Holmesglen

 This course provides an introductory overview of the fashion design and production process.
-You will learn how to create fashion illustrations, both by hand and digitally, put together colour and fabric proposals, modify patterns and design and make garments.
+You will learn how to create fashion illustrations, both by hand and digitally, put together colour and fabric proposals, modify patterns and designs, and make garments.

-You will learn all of these skills in purpose built, industry standard facilities and on the latest industrial equipment, taught by industry professionals.
+You will learn all of these skills from industry professionals, in purpose-built, industry-standard facilities, using the latest industrial equipment.